 About The Art

 Kathy’s fabric sculptures and photographs have been awarded numerous prizes and have been hung in galleries, museums, restaurants, and art league shows in Maryland and Florida.
-She is nationally and internationally juried and her works have received attention in several newspapers.
+She is nationally and internationally juried and featured extensively in on-line galleries.
+Her solo show at Paul's in Annapolis displayed forty eight photos.
+Her works have received attention in several newspapers.
 Some photographs have been published in major magazines to illustrate her husband’s stories.
 Tom (www.tomdove.com) is a boating journalist.

 Kathy's Fabric Sculpture

 When Kathy created her first fabric wall sculptures with Japanese Obi (kimono sashes) and assemblage elements, she did not think of it as starting an entirely new genre of art.

 Yet, it is a new art form.
 It is a bridge between painting and sculpture and is a form of assemblage art.
 It is “painting" with fabric and employing the sculptural definition of giving shape in volume, much like low-relief or high-relief sculpture.
 She discovers techniques to make the fabrics “fly” as if they were floating freely in space.
 The wall sculptures maintain the intrinsic quality of the fabric and are not hardened or altered.
 Still, they can be dusted.
 There is an interactive quality created by the light moving into folds and textures of the fabrics, as well as by the observer’s movement while observing.
 The works typically incorporate three-dimensional found objects, such as chopsticks, bamboo, reed, wood, copper, glass shapes, and dolls which add to the meaning of the entire piece.